bharadr/query-cache/README.md

-# Prompt Sensitivity Checker 🧪
+# LLM Query Cache 🧪

-This tool tests how sensitive large language models (LLMs) like GPT-3.5 are to small changes in prompt wording.
+This is a prototype of a cache that uses an LLM to check for questions that are semantically equivalent.

 ## 🔍 What It Does
 - Generates 5 slight variations of a base prompt